whyboris/utilitarianism.net/README.md

 See `justfile` for details which in turn uses `build.js` to do some of its bidding.

-_Bonus:_ if you run `npm install -g serve` you'll be able to then preview the production website with `cd public` followed by `serve` 🎉
+Once the build is finished, you'll get a link to `http://localhost:3000` which will be a local preview of the finished website.

 ## Adding documents